ckaestne/seai/learning goals.md

 Overview:

 * Specifications or lack thereof for ML-components, deductive reasoning, probabilistic specifications in certain AI components; inevitability
-* Goals of AI-enabled systems and success measures
+* Goals of AI-enabled systems and success measures (intro, more later in model quality)
 * Introduction to risk analysis and fault trees; writing of requirements
 * Overview of fault handling strategies (redundancies, voting, fallback, undo, forcefulness, where and when to ask for human judgment...)